AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-\textbf{Theme 2: Technical and model-related difficulties} includes both inherent and external challenges in addressing AI safety issues within model and software systems. \ul{\textit{Model interpretability and transparency issue}} hinders model understanding, making safety-oriented fine-tuning and testing difficult.
-As P12 noted: ``\textit{AI models are often black boxes, making explainability difficult, which complicates troubleshooting unexpected behaviour}''.
-This was the most acknowledged challenge \eg with 87\% agreement in the survey. \ul{\textit{Performance safety tradeoffs}} arises from accuracy loss in safety fine-tuning and efficiency reductions from behavioural guardrails, complicating the balance between performance and safety.
-This challenge was recognised by 64\% of survey participants, though 14\% disagreed.
-The key challenge in \ul{\textit{model monitoring and maintenance issues }} is tracking behavioural drift over time and updating systems for AI safety concerns.
-As P16 noted: ``\textit{So the questions that are asked, the issues that are faced these change overtime.
+The key challenge in \ul{\textit{model monitoring and maintenance issues }} is tracking behavioural drift over time and updating systems for new failure modes.
+As P16 noted: ``\textit{So the questions that are asked, the issues that are faced these change over time.
 And so what's difficult, especially for a customer facing issue is the ability to continue to update the information}''.
 This challenge is worsened by insufficient monitoring metrics and the lack of concrete thresholds for necessary updates.
-Additionally, adapting updates is difficult due to the challenge of reproducing the observed safety issues.
+Additionally, adapting updates is difficult due to the challenge of reproducing the observed failures.
 83\% of our survey participants agreed with this challenge.

-\textbf{Theme 3: Lack of mature process} refers to insufficient and unreliable methods for addressing AI safety concerns during development. \ul{\textit{Safety policy interpretation gap}} highlights the lack of well-defined policies and systematic approaches.
-For instance, P9 emphasised ambiguity in policy interpretation: ``\textit{For example, you cannot use untrusted third-party library.
+\textbf{Theme 3: Lack of mature process} refers to insufficient and unreliable methods for addressing AI failures during development. \ul{\textit{\mbox{Risk management} interpretation gap}} highlights the lack of well-defined policies and systematic approaches.
+For instance, P9 emphasised ambiguity in policy interpretation: ``\textit{For example, you cannot use `untrusted third-party library'.
 The definition is not really clear ... so sometimes we need to decide by ourselves}''.
 P12 noted the complexity in ensuring compliance with legal and ethical standards in multi-regulatory environments.
-This gap extends to the absence of standardised approaches for managing various AI safety concerns, with P18 adding: ``\textit{there's a lack of clarity or even in my opinion, community-agreed best practices on how to do monitoring}''.
-In our survey, 79\% respondents agreed that safety policy interpretation gaps pose a challenge. \ul{\textit{Unreliable methodology}} refers to the flaws in methodologies themselves, encompassing the limitations of data annotation and crowdsourcing processes~\cite{hsueh2009data}.
-Further concerns include the questionable reliability of user feedback and the inherent difficulty of comprehensively anticipating AI safety issues during development.
-This challenge was also strongly supported, with 84\% of survey participants acknowledging it as a difficulty.
+This gap extends to the absence of standardised approaches for managing various AI failures, with P18 adding: ``\textit{there's a lack of clarity or even in my opinion, community-agreed best practices on how to do monitoring}''.
+In our survey, 79\% respondents agreed that the policy interpretation gaps pose a challenge.